AJamell/AJamell/README.md

 ## About Me
 I'm a Computer Science student at Moravian University, graduating in May 2027.
 Experience in software development and database systems.
 Actively applying my skills through coursework and projects.

-- Currently learning DevOps, Cybersecurity, and Software Engineering
 - Building applications in Python, Java
-- Interested in Cloud Computing, DevOps, and Cybersecurity
+- Interested in Cloud Computing, DevOps, and 3dPrinting
-- Developed a Discord Trivia Bot with Redis integration
 - Love 3D printing and tinkering with new tech

 ## Tech Stack